michalorman/spring-rest-archetype/README.md

     $ mvn archetype:generate -DarchetypeCatalog=local

-Than choose the correct archetype provide your group and artifact identifiers and you're done.
+Then choose the correct archetype, provide your group and artifact identifiers and you're done.

 ## Project Structure

-The project is divided in following modules:
+The project is divided into following modules:

 * Core module
 * Webapp module